diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ```

 #### Delivery Guarantees
-In the context of the Avro sink-source connection, transactions ensure that events are reliably delivered from one agent to the next.
+`In the context of the Avro sink-source connection, transactions ensure that events are reliably delivered from one agent to the next`.
 The operation to read a batch of events from the file channel in agent1 by the Avro sink will be wrapped in a transaction.
 The transaction will only be committed once the Avro sink has received the (synchronous) confirmation that the write to the Avro source’s RPC endpoint was successful.
 This confirmation will only be sent once agent2’s transaction wrapping the operation to write the batch of events to its file channel has been successfully committed.
 Thus, the Avro sink-source pair guarantees that an event is delivered from one Flume agent’s channel to another Flume agent’s channel (at least once).

 If either agent is not running, then clearly events cannot be delivered to HDFS.
 For example, if agent1 stops running, then files will accumulate in the spooling directory, to be processed once agent1 starts up again.
 Also, any events in an agent’s own file channel at the point the agent stopped running will be available on restart, due to the durability guarantee that file channel provides.